 2. You made someone feel good.
-Associate Y felt like he is in your top priority, he did not need to follow up to remind you of the task.
+Associate Y felt like he was your top priority.
+He did not need to follow up to remind you of the task.
 You brought him peace and pride.
 Who will he turn to next time when he has some big important thing?
 It’s an easy answer.

-3. You at the same time satisfy Analyst X as you turned the work to her on time.
+3. You simultaneously satisfy Analyst X as you turned the work to her on time.

-1. Over communicate: You always want to keep everyone in the deal posted of what you are up to, how long it will take for you to finish, any concern or clarification.
-It's best that you get the task right the first time, and that you understand fully what is asked of you, rather than spending 10 hours on it and find out that's what you're not supposed to work on.
+1. Over-communicate: You always want to keep everyone in the deal posted of what you are up to, how long it will take for you to finish, any concerns or clarification.
+You should get the task right the first time and understand fully what is asked of you, rather than spending 10 hours on it and finding out that’s what you’re not supposed to work on.
 Not asking questions when you should is just sheer stupidity.
-Asking a stupid question today is better than being stupid tomorrow.
+Asking a stupid question today is better than being foolish tomorrow.

-2. Over observe: Many things about team culture can be learn just by observing.
-How early does people start arriving in the morning, and in what order?
+2. Over observe: Many things about team culture can be learned just by observing.
+How early do people start arriving in the morning, and in what order?
 Does your MD usually drink black coffee or one with milk?
 What is in the post-it notes on the desk of your analysts?
-Why doesnt your associate wearing any make up today?
+Why doesn’t your associate wearing any make-up today?
 By observing more, you can sometimes surprise and give people the comfort that you understand and care about them.

-3. Under promise: this one is self-explanatory and has been discussed in great details else where.
-The idea is that you set the expectation lower than what you are capable of so when you exceed it, and exceed it often, it makes your performance more outstanding.
+3. Under promise: this one is self-explanatory and has been discussed in great detail elsewhere.
+The idea is that you set the expectation lower than what you are capable of, so when you exceed it and exceed it often, it makes your performance more outstanding.

-WHEN SOMEONE CRITICISES YOU, DO NOT TAKE IT PERSONAL.
+WHEN SOMEONE CRITICISES YOU, DO NOT TAKE IT PERSONALLY.

-That's just how banking works.
-It's a world of perfectionisms, so 9 out of 10 times your work will be corrected, criticise and/ or throw to the bin.
-Do not take it personal and throw your ego out of the window, what you should remind yourself is that you are serving at the best interest of the firm.
-The more criticism you receive, the better your work will be at serving the client and the firm.
-There is no place for ego in team work and once you take it personal, people will avoid you and avoid working with you just like avoiding a contagious disease because taking things personal is the number 1 No, No on the street.
+That’s just how banking works.
+It’s a world of perfectionism, so 9 out of 10 times, your work will be corrected, criticise and/ or throw into the bin.
+Do not take it personally and throw your ego out of the window.
+What you should remind yourself is that you are serving in the best interest of the firm.
+The more criticism you receive, the better your work will be at helping the client and the firm.
+There is no place for ego in teamwork.
+Once you take it personally, people will avoid you and avoid working with you, just like avoiding a contagious disease.
+Taking things personally is the number 1 No, No on the street.

-That's it for today folks.
-If you want more “smart” tips, please comment, share or thumb up this article on Google+.
-For those who finishes their Spring Internship tomorrow, good luck to you and may the odds ever be in your favour.
+That’s it for today, folks.
+If you want more “smart” tips, please comment and share this article with others.
+For those who finish their Spring Internship tomorrow, good luck to you and may the odds ever be in your favour.